davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-The STDG framework does what the supporting class demands: “forking” the Spring Boot-based, {pivotal-gemfire-name} `CacheServer` application in a separate JVM process.
+The STDG framework does what the supporting class demands: “forking” the Spring Boot-based, VMware GemFire `CacheServer` application in a separate JVM process.
 Subsequently, the STDG framework stops the server upon completion of the tests in the test class.